Taiping Heavenly Kingdom: Administrative divisions

+In the Taiping Heavenly Kingdom, there were three levels of local government: province (省), commandery (郡), and county (縣).

+According to a regulation promulgated in 1861 (the eleventh year of Taiping Heavenly Kingdom, 太平天囯辛酉十一年), the country were divided into 21 provinces, each with 11 commanderies, except for Jiangnan Province, which had 12 commanderies.
+However, this was planned for the establishment after the unification of the country, and the establishment during the revolution was not planned in this way.
+According to existing documents, the Taiping Heavenly Kingdom established five new provinces: Tianjing Province (天京省), Jiangnan Province (江南省), Tianpu Province (天浦省), Sufu Province (蘇福省), and Guifu Province (貴福省).
+The boundaries of its territory are unknown.
+The location of Guifu Province is unclear.
+Tianpu Province, Jiangnan Province, and Sufu Province are all within present-day Jiangsu Province.
+Tianjing Province included the Taiping Prefecture, which borders Nanjing.

+Other provinces mentioned in Taiping Heavenly Kingdom sources are: Anhui, Jiangxi, Hubei, Zhejiang, Hunan, Fujian, Henan, Shandong (珊東), Guangxi, Guangdong, Yunnan, Sichuan, Guizhou, Shaanxi, Gansu, Zuili (罪隸), etc. However, most of them were under the control of the Qing dynasty.

 Kings, princes, and noble ranks

 The Heavenly King was the highest position in the Heavenly Kingdom.
 The sole people to hold this position were Hong Xiuquan and his son Hong Tianguifu:

 Ranked below the "King of Heaven" Hong Xiuquan, the territory was divided among provincial rulers called kings or princes; initially there were five – the Kings of the Four Cardinal Directions and the Flank King).
 Of the original rulers, the West King and South King were killed in combat in 1852.
 The East King was murdered by the North King during a coup in 1856, and the North King himself was subsequently killed.
 The Kings' names were: